InfoNCE is variational inference in a recognition parameterised model: Conclusions

 \section{Conclusions}

-In conclusion, we have seen that the ELBO in an SSVAE is equal to the mutual information with one choice of prior, and equal to the InfoNCE parametric mutual information estimator with an alternative prior (up to constants).
-As such, we not only unify semi-supervised and unsupervised learning methods, we also provide a principled framework for using simple parametric models in the latent space to enforce disentangled representations.
+In conclusion, we have developed a new family of probabilistic generative model, the ``recognition parameterised model''.
+With a determinstic recognition model, the \rpm{} ELBO is equal to the marginal likelihood (Appendix~\ref{app:det_marginal_like}).
+For the optimal prior, the \rpm{} ELBO is equal (up to a constant) to the mutual information, and with a particular choice of prior, the \rpm{} ELBO is equal (up to a constant) to the infinite-sample InfoNCE objective (up to constants).
+In contrast, the infinite-sample InfoNCE forms only a loose bound on the true MI, which would argue that the InfoNCE objective might be better motivated as the \rpm{} ELBO.
+As such, we unify contrastive semi-supervised learning with generative self-supervised learning (or unsupervised learning).
+Finally, we provide a principled framework for using simple parametric models in the latent space to enforce disentangled representations, and our framework allows us to use Bayesian intuition to form richer priors on the latent space.